 Currently AKI conducts three engagement projects:

-Aim of the talks usually taking place on an annual basis is to consolidate more reliably ESG aspects in the core business of banks and asset managers.
+The aim of the annual discussions is to more reliably consolidate ESG aspects in the core business of banks and asset managers.
 This involves for example the improved sustainability policies for lending and compensation practices as well as their specific implementation.

-The engagement is carried out through private conversations of the AKI expert group Finance with representatives of the companies’ management as well as the departments Investor Relations, Institutional Customers and Sustainability.
-As a rule, confidentiality is agreed for these talks.
+The engagement is carried out through private discussions of the AKI Finance expert group with representatives of the companies’ management as well as their Investor Relations, Institutional Customers and Sustainability departments.
+As a rule, confidentiality is agreed for these discussions.

 This three-year project in cooperation with the Südwind Institute aims at a dialogue with seven German textile companies on the issue of living wages in the supply chain: adidas, Gerry Weber, Hugo Boss, Metro, Puma, Tom Tailor and Zalando.
-Today other shareholders often also address aspects such as security, fire safety etc., which are demanded by »their« companies.
-However specific issues, such as the question if a family of four with two fully employed adults can live on the wages paid by the textile supplier industry in Bangladesh or Rumania, are typically Christian motivated concerns of church investors.
-Wage accounting and pertinent information is procured with the assistance of church and other partners from international ecumenical Christianity, and serve as a basis for talks with German-based companies.
+Today other shareholders often also address aspects such as security, fire safety etc., which are demanded by their companies.
+However specific issues, such as the question if a family of four with two fully employed adults can live on the wages paid by the textile supplier industry in Bangladesh or Romania, are typically Christian motivated concerns of church investors.
+Wage accounting and pertinent information is procured with the assistance of international faith based organizations and other international partnerships, and serve as a basis for talks with German-based companies.
 If there is a need for action in their supply chains, solutions are sought in cooperation with the companies, targeting the remedy of the grievances in question, given that they represent severe reputational risks for their businesses.
 Likewise, the Textilbündnis (Textile partnership) initiated by the German Federal Minister for Economic Cooperation and Development Gerd Müller is an important topic in these talks with the companies, designed to ultimately improve good businesses through a comprehensive stakeholder orientation.

-Whereas the »Living Wages« engagement stipulates intense and in-depth talks with individual companies, the CDP climate engagement of AKI as a light-touch engagement rather targets broad reach.
-This is a project about decarbonisation, which in turn is currently an ethically-sustainable priority in church activities due to the fact that without it, socially compatible values, such as human rights, justice, democracy and security, will be threatened; in the field of ecology various natural habitats and biological diversity will be destroyed, and regarding intergenerational justice future generations will be deprived of their base of life.
+Whereas the »Living Wages« engagement stipulates intense and in-depth talks with individual companies, the CDP climate engagement of AKI utilizes a light-touch engagement with a broader audience.
+This is a project about decarbonisation, which in turn is currently an ethically-sustainable priority in church activities due to the fact that without it, socially compatible values, such as human rights, justice, democracy and security, will be threatened; in the field of ecology, various natural habitats and biological diversity will be destroyed, and regarding intergenerational justice, future generations will be deprived of their base of life.
 CDP ratings are an internationally acknowledged climate rating methodology for companies.
 Companies can take measures to improve their CDP performance grades, thus contributing to decarbonisation.
-Companies listed on the German Stock Exchange are selected for this engagement project, who have not yet scored a Carbon Performance Grade in the categories »A«, »A-« or »B« – in 2017: Beiersdorf, Fresenius, Munich Re, ProSieben and Vonovia.
-The aim is motivating those companies to get a CDP rating, and subsequently take the necessary measures to increase their score at least to a B grade.
+Companies listed on the German Stock Exchange who have not yet scored a Carbon Performance Grade in the categories »A«, »A-« or »B« – in 2017 are selected for this engagement project: Beiersdorf, Fresenius, Munich Re, ProSieben and Vonovia.
+The aim is motivating these companies to get a CDP rating, and subsequently take the necessary measures to increase their score at least to a B grade.
 In accordance with CDP demands, companies shall moreover start implementing as of 2018 the TCFD Recommendations, that is, the recommendations released by the international Task Force on Climate-related Financial Disclosure initiated by Michael Bloomberg.
 The partner of AKI in the United Kingdom, the Church Investors Group (CIG), has been conducting the project in this form since 2013 with British companies.
 The effectiveness of the procedure has been analysed and confirmed by the University of Edinburgh Business School.
 The project is a living proof of the active partnership between AKI and CIG.
 It was AKI’s first participation in an international engagement project of church investors - and certainly not its last.